 What career paths are available for graduates of Finance programs?

-If you are asking, “What can I do with a finance degree?", then the answer is quite versatile.
-It is in relatively high demand in most industries.
-After analyzing comprehensive industry reports, I found that these are the usual roles graduates with finance degrees fulfill and their estimated incomes (Indeed Editorial Team, 2021):
+If you are asking, “What can I do with a finance degree?” the answer is highly versatile.
+Finance graduates are in strong demand across a wide range of industries.
+Based on recent industry analyses, common roles for finance degree holders and their estimated average salaries include the following (Indeed Editorial Team, 2025):

 What can you do with an accounting degree is similar in some ways to what you can accomplish with a finance degree since there is an overlap in the skill sets and career opportunities.
 Based on several BLS data, other positions that finance graduates can pursue are the following: